ampersarnie/ampersarnie/README.md

 ### Hi 👋

-I'm Paul Taylor, a self taught engineer from Teesside, UK, who currently works in the WordPress space as a Engineering Manager for [Big Bite](https://github.com/bigbite).
+I'm Paul Taylor, a self taught engineer from Teesside, UK, who currently works in the WordPress space as a Senior Staff Engineer for ~~[Big Bite](https://github.com/bigbite)~~  [WP Engine ](https://github.com/wpengine) .

 My main focus at the moment is Editorial Tooling for news outlets, where my team and I aim to ease and modernise the writing and editorial process.